West End Commercial District (Winsted, Connecticut)

 The West End Commercial District encompasses a single city block of commercial buildings in Winsted, Connecticut.
-The block, consisting of the north side of Main Street between Union and Elm Streets, is the city's largest grouping of late-19th and early-20th century commercial buildings to survive flooding and redevelopment.
+The block, consisting of the North Side of Main Street United States Route 44 between Union and Elm Streets, is the city's largest grouping of late-19th and early-20th century commercial buildings to survive flooding and redevelopment.
 It was listed on the National Register of Historic Places in 1990.

 Description and history

-Winsted's West End commercial block consists of eight buildings lining the north side of Main Street (United States Route 44) between Union and Elm Streets.
+Winsted's West End commercial block consists of eight buildings lining the North Side of Main Street (United States Route 44) between Union and Elm Streets.
 All have primarily brick facades and are between two and four stories in height.
 Architectural elements are generally of commercial Italianate or Romanesque style, and all of the buildings have projecting decorative cornices.
 The ground floor storefronts have generally been modernized, although some original details are still visible.
 There is only one non-contributing building, a small single-story structure built as infill into one of the two alleys on the block.